-Tsukune is a Japanese style meatball made by adding starch, or another binder to ground chicken, pork, fish, or other meat, and shaping it into round dumplings or oblongs and often served on skewers.
+Tsukune is a Japanese-style meatball made by adding starch or another binder to ground chicken, pork, fish, or other meat, shaping it into round dumplings or oblongs, often served on skewers.
 It does not have to be chicken, but from a Japanese perspective, the first thing that comes to my mind when I think of “tsukune” is chicken tsukune.

 Yakitori (焼き鳥) is meat cut into bite-sized pieces, skewered, and grilled over an open flame.
-An interesting thing about yakitori is, even though the name “yakitori” literally means “grilled chicken”, it doesn’t have to be chicken (arguably) and many yakitori establishments offer pork and offal.
+An interesting thing about yakitori is that even though the name “yakitori” literally means “grilled chicken,” it doesn’t have to be chicken (arguably), and many yakitori establishments offer pork and offal.

 According to Japan Yakitori Association, the definition of yakitori goes: